 As Governor, John will:

-- Treat healthcare as a human right and ensure access to health care for all Marylanders, regardless of immigration status.
+- Treat healthcare as a human right and remove barriers to health care for all Marylanders, regardless of immigration status.

-- Increase access to primary care providers and specialty providers while ensuring all Marylanders have timely access to emergency care, especially in rural Maryland.
+- Remove barriers to primary care providers and specialty providers while working to ensure that all Marylanders face no barriers to emergency care, especially in rural Maryland.

 - Incentivize providers to locate in underserved communities, prioritizing specialists.